 The College owns a number of houses and apartments which are rented to full-time members of the instructional staff.
 Part-time faculty with appointments of half-time or greater are also eligible for housing, as availability permits.
 The Provost's Office is responsible for the assignment of college housing.
-Inquiries concerning availability and assignment of housing should be made to Marcia Brown in the Provost's Office.
+Inquiries concerning availability and assignment of housing should be made to Kim Fremont in the Provost's Office.

 Apartments and houses are normally leased for an initial ten-month period, usually September 1 through June 30.
 Requests to take possession of new lodgings mid-to-late August (and occasionally earlier) to settle in before classes begin will be accommodated whenever possible.

 Instructional staff whose appointments at the College end are expected to vacate housing by June 30.
 This allows facilities staff the time to perform any necessary work in the unit to ready it for the next tenant.
 Requests to remain longer than June 30 must be approved by the Provost's Office.